BuzzRage/TABL/README.md

 * Music engine:
     * Build a transcoder from binary representation of tones into actual scale (i.e. 101011010101 = Major)
-    * Fix octave drift whan playing triads
+    * Fix octave drift when playing triads

 ## Done